ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 # Introduction {#introduction}

 RFC EDITOR: PLEASE REMOVE THE FOLLOWING PARAGRAPH BEFORE PUBLISHING:
-The source for this draft is maintained in GitHub at: https://github.com/ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis
+The source for this draft is maintained on GitHub at: https://github.com/ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis

-Abusive email often includes unauthorized and deceptive use of a domain name in the "From" header field defined in [@!RFC5322, section 3.6.2] and refered to as RFC5322.From.
+Abusive email often includes unauthorized and deceptive use of a a domain name in the "From" header field defined in [@!RFC5322, section 3.6.2] and referred to as RFC5322.
+From.
 The domain typically belongs to an organization expected to be known to - and presumably trusted by - the recipient.
 The Sender Policy Framework (SPF) [@!RFC7208] and DomainKeys Identified Mail (DKIM) [@!RFC6376] protocols provide